jugechengzi/Rationalization-MCD/Readme.md

 For the appearance aspect with sparsity being about 20%, run:
 python -u decouple_bcr.py --correlated 1 --data_type beer --lr 0.0001 --batch_size 128 --gpu 0 --sparsity_percentage 0.175 --epochs 150 --aspect 0

 If you have any other questions, please send me an email.
 I am happy to provide further help if you star this repo.
+Preparing the code is really tedious, please star it before cloning this repo.

 ## Result